(Last updated: March 1, 2016; last reviewed: March 1, 2016)

-These updated guidelines address the use of combination antiretroviral therapy (cART) for HIV-infected infants, children, and adolescents (through puberty).
+These updated Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection address the use of antiretroviral therapy (ART) for HIV-infected infants, children, and adolescents.
+In general, these guidelines are appropriate for the care and management of youth with sexual maturity rating (SMR, formerly Tanner staging) I-III, whereas the guidelines developed by the Panel on Antiretroviral Guidelines for Adults and Adolescents are suitable for the care and management of adolescents in late puberty (SMR IV-V).
 Guidance on management of adverse events associated with use of antiretroviral (ARV) drugs in children and a detailed review of information about safety, efficacy, and pharmacokinetics (PK) of ARV agents in children is also included.
 The Department of Health and Human Services (HHS) Panel on Antiretroviral Therapy and Medical Management of HIV-Infected Children (the Panel), a working group of the Office of AIDS Research Advisory Council (OARAC), reviews new data on an ongoing basis and provides regular updates to the guidelines.
-The guidelines are available on the AIDSinfo website at http://aidsinfo.nih.gov.
+The guidelines are available on the AIDSinfo website at https://aidsinfo.nih.gov.

-The AIDSinfo website also includes separate guidelines for the prevention and treatment of opportunistic infections in HIV-exposed and -infected children,1 for the use of ARV agents in HIV-infected (post–pubertal) adolescents and adults,2 for the use of ARV drugs in pregnant HIV-infected women,3 and for the prevention and treatment of opportunistic infections in HIV-infected adults.4 These guidelines are developed for the United States and may not be applicable in other countries.
+The AIDSinfo website also includes separate guidelines for the prevention and treatment of opportunistic infections (OIs) in HIV-exposed and -infected children,1 for the use of ARV agents in HIV-infected adolescents and adults,2 for the use of ARV drugs in pregnant HIV-infected women,3 and for the prevention and treatment of OIs in HIV-infected adults.4 These guidelines are developed for the United States and may not be applicable in other countries.
 The World Health Organization (WHO) provides guidelines for resource-limited settings at http://www.who.int/hiv/pub/arv/en.

 The recommendations in these guidelines are based on the current state of knowledge regarding the use of ARV drugs in children.
 Evidence is drawn primarily from published data regarding the treatment of HIV infection in infants, children, adolescents, and adults; however, when no such data were available, unpublished data and the clinical expertise of the Panel members were also considered.
 The Panel intends for these guidelines to be flexible and not to replace the clinical judgment of experienced health care providers.